Work With Us

 To Apply Send cover letter and resume to jobs@raperecoverycenter.org with the subject title “Mobile Response Team (part-time position)” Applications are reviewed on a quarterly basis.
 Applicants are contacted at that time.

-This is a full-time, 40 hours per week position with full benefits, an hourly position of $21.66-$22.74 DOE, with a primary Monday to Friday schedule, some evenings and weekends as scheduled.
+This is a full-time position with a 40-hour workweek, offering full benefits.
+The hourly rate ranges from $24.04-$25.24 DOE and follows a Monday to Friday schedule (occasional evening and weekend hours as applicable).
 Benefits include health insurance, a retirement match, and a generous time-off policy for paid holidays, paid sick time, and paid vacation.
-Applicants from historically excluded communities are encouraged to apply.

 KEY RESPONSIBILITIES